NewYorkerLaura/TIA/README.md

 # TIA

 The Special Projects Team is creating a WordPress website for [Turn It Around]( https://# "Named link title").
 The website will be a photo-centric WordPress website that embraces Turn It Around's latest branding.

+* **Content**
+   * Media Library will be imported from curent website
+   * Pages and posts will be imported from curent website

 Beyond WordPress Core, the following items will be incorporated:

 * **WooCommerce**
   * Swag Shop: [WooCommerce](https://woocommerce.com/ "Named link title")